 The sheet metal aluminum stock pot is the mainstay of the restaurant industry, and with good reason.
 Cheap, lightweight and durable, it needs no seasoning and is immune to rust.
 The pitting and darkening that may eventually occur does not impair its usefulness.

-Cast aluminum cookware, epitomized by Magnalite, distributes heat about as well as cast iron, and is equally durable.
+Cast aluminum cookware, epitomized by Magnalite, distributes heat about as well as cast iron, is equally durable, and a fraction of the weight.
 Though not cheap, it requires minimal maintenance, and will keep its looks and performance forever.

 Like cast iron and carbon (non-stainless) steel, aluminum can sometimes react with acids and discolor foods.
 Anodized aluminum, however, recognizable by its charcoal-gray interior, has been heat-treated to render it non-reactive.
 The best-know example is Caphalon.
 Thought not cast, it’s stamped from heavy-gauge aluminum, and is quite expensive.
-Anodized aluminum cookware is also available from Magnalite.
+Magnalite's fine cast-aluminum cookware is now available with anodized interiors.

-Stainless steel is easy to keep shiny, but it’s a miserable heat conductor.
+Stainless steel is easy to keep shiny, but it’s a miserable conductor of heat.
 Manufacturers such as Revere and Farber solved this problem in the 1930s by bonding copper and aluminum bottoms to light, easily cleaned stainless steel bodies.
 Generations of excellent home cooks built their reputations using pots and pans of this type.
 Manufacturers such as Cuisinart and All-Clad offer cookware of similar design and quality at much higher prices.

 Perhaps you have your cap set for copper.
 My own mismatched batterie de cuisine includes a fair number of copper pots and pans, culminating in a colossus called a casserole russe, salvaged from the old Waldorf Astoria kitchens.

 Copper is mildly toxic, so copper pots must be lined with tin or stainless steel.
 (The exceptions are pots are used for cooking sugar, and bowls used for beating egg whites.)
 All tin-lined copper pots will eventually require relining.
 Only a handful of companies still provide this service, and the cost is so high that it is impossible to justify on practical grounds.
-For this reason, most of my copper pots have been decommissioned for kitchen use, and now serve as planters.
+For this reason, most of my copper pots have been decommissioned for kitchen use, and now live in the garage.

 Copper pots lined with stainless steel are not subject to this kind of wear, and will last indefinitely.
 They are, however, extremely expensive.